Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

 \subsection{Main Challenges}

-In addition to some common challenges in generic object detection such as intra-class variations, inaccurate localization, occluded object detection, \textit{etc}., typical issues exist when it comes to SOD tasks, primarily including object information loss, noisy feature representation and low tolerance for bounding box perturbation.
+In addition to some common challenges in generic object detection such as intra-class variations, inaccurate localization, occluded object detection, \textit{etc}., typical issues exist when it comes to SOD tasks, primarily including object information loss, noisy feature representation, low tolerance for bounding box perturbation and inadequate samples for training.

 \textbf{Information loss}.
 Current prevailing object detectors \cite{1, 2, 3, 4, 5, 9} usually include a backbone network and a detection head, where the latter makes decision depends on the representation output by the former.
 Such paradigm was proven to be effective and gives rise to the unprecedented success.
 However, the generic feature extractor \cite{10, 11, 12} usually leverage sub-sampling operations to filter noisy activation \cite{41} and reduce the spatial resolution of feature maps, thus inevitably losing the information of objects.
 Such information loss will scarcely impair the performance of large or medium-sized objects to a certain extent, considering that the final features still retain enough information of them.
 Unfortunately, this is fatal for small objects, because the detection head can hardly give accurate predictions on top of the highly structural representations, in which the weak signals of small objects were almost wiped out.